pwgraham91/BitwardenScripts/README.md

 (this will ask for your master password)

 ### Script Usage
-with a bw.json file in the path, run one of the scripts:
+with a bw.json file in the path, run the script:
 `python3 essential_csv.py`